clown36899/Rhythmandjoy_calendar/replit.md

 ## System Design

 - **Real-time Synchronization**: Google Calendar changes trigger webhooks, leading to incremental synchronization with Supabase, which then updates the frontend via Realtime subscriptions.
 This ensures immediate updates without page reloads.
-- **Data Persistence & Pricing Strategy**:
-  - **Past months**: Immutable data stored in Supabase with finalized prices
+- **Data Persistence**: All past and future booking data are stored in Supabase for historical analysis and forecasting.
-  - **Current/future months**: Automatically recalculated on admin dashboard login to reflect latest pricing policies
-  - On each admin login, current and future month event prices are recalculated and updated in DB via upsert
-  - This ensures historical accuracy while keeping future projections aligned with current pricing rules
 - **Room Management**: Five distinct practice rooms, each linked to a specific Google Calendar ID, with individual pricing structures and visual identification.
-- **Admin Dashboard**: A login-protected dashboard provides detailed revenue statistics:
+- **Admin Dashboard**: A login-protected dashboard provides detailed revenue statistics, including monthly comparisons, room-specific performance, and time-based booking trends, visualized with Chart.js.
+Price parsing logic automatically extracts and categorizes event prices from calendar descriptions.
-  - Monthly revenue comparison table (by room)
-  - Monthly revenue chart with year selection (2024/2025/2026)
-  - Room-specific revenue breakdown
-  - Hourly booking pattern analysis
-  - **Calendar view**: Displays daily revenue totals (not individual bookings) for clean overview
-  - All statistics use DB-stored prices (no real-time recalculation)
-  - Price verification tool for spot-checking calculations
-  - Bulk price recalculation tool for updating all events

 # External Dependencies